Uzlopak/pwned-sqlite3/README.md

 # pwned-sqlite3
 Use a local sqlite3 db for checking if a password is pwned.

+# System requirements

-> You must be using Node.js v10.20.1 or above for better-sqlite3.
+You must be using Node.js v10.20.1 or above for better-sqlite3.
 Prebuilt binaries for better-sqlite3 are available for [LTS versions](https://nodejs.org/en/about/releases/).
+You need about 15,4 GBy free space for the sqlite3 database (haveIBeenPwned password list version 7).

 # Build your database

 Download the SHA-1 password list (tested with "Version 7 (ordered by hash)" from [Have I Been Pwned](https://haveibeenpwned.com/Passwords).

 Use build_database.py (see github-repo) to build the database.
 Modify if necessary the variables `path` and `dbName`.
 Python is about 30x faster than an equivalent solution in node.

+The Version 7 Database is about 15.4 GBy big.

+# Performance

+On my Ryzen 7 4800H and 64 GB RAM it needs about 450 ms for 100.000 runs.

 # Code Snippet